-The California Department of Health Care Access and Information (HCAI) - Office of Statewide Hospital Planning and Development (OSHPD) has prepared this Advisory Guide to address frequently asked questions to HCAI/OSHPD and the California Department of Public Health (CDPH) as they relate to General Acute Care Hospital Facilities, or OSHPD 1 Buildings, in Nonstructural Performance Category 5 (NPC-5).
+The California Department of Health Care Access and Information (HCAI), Office of Statewide Hospital Planning and Development (OSHPD), has prepared this "NPC-5 Water Rationing Plan for General Acute Care Hospital Facilities - Advisory Guide A5" to address frequently asked questions to HCAI/OSHPD and the California Department of Public Health (CDPH) as they relate to General Acute Care Hospital Facilities, or OSHPD 1 Buildings, in Nonstructural Performance Category 5 (NPC-5).

-Specifically, Title 24 California Building Standards Code and Title 22 California Code of Regulations are applied.
+Specifically, California Code of Regulations, Title 24, California Building Standards Code, and Title 22, Social Security, are applied.

-This Advisory Guide is to be used for reference only.
+The "NPC-5 Water Rationing Plan for General Acute Care Hospital Facilities - Advisory Guide A5", hereinafter referred to as the "Advisory Guide", is to be used for reference only.
 Whereas it presents code information regarding key elements, this Advisory Guide shall not be considered a complete representation of all requirements.
 Compliance with applicable laws, regulations and codes are the responsibility of the design professional in charge, in accordance with California Administrative Code, Section 7-115.

-Appendix D attached under this document is used by CDPH to evaluate the impact of the water rationing plan on General Acute Care Hospital facility services for Nonstructural Performance Category 5 (NPC-5).
+Appendix D in this document is used by CDPH to evaluate the impact of the water rationing plan on General Acute Care Hospital Facility services for Nonstructural Performance Category 5 (NPC-5).
 This is an internal evaluation tool used by CDPH.
 The facility does not need to submit this checklist along with the water rationing plan.
-The document is for reference only to assist design team and facility in preparing the water rationing plan.
+The document is for reference only to assist the design team and facility in preparing the water rationing plan.

-Department of Health Care Access and Information (HCAI) Office of Statewide Hospital Planning and Development (OSHPD)

-has drafted this Advisory Guide in consultation with the California Department of Public Health (CDPH)
+Department of Health Care Access and Information (HCAI) Office of Statewide Hospital Planning and Development (OSHPD) has drafted this Advisory Guide in consultation with the California Department of Public Health (CDPH)